We simply cannot wait for the new MLB season to start, and we are counting down the days until the very first pitch. If ...

 The Phillies took out game 1 of the series and there was hope for the Rockies as they took out game 2 to make it all square but any hope soon vanished as the Phillies would win the next two games to advance further in the postseason.

 Ten years later, the Rockies returned but lost in the 2017 NLWC against the Diamondbacks.
 Things looked slightly more positive in 2018 when they finished second in the National League West after winning 91 regular-season games.

 They defeated the Chicago Cubs in the NLWC and advanced through to the NLDS where they would meet the Milwaukee Brewers, and just like previous years, they couldn’t advance any further and they were defeated 3-0 in the series.

 Since then the Rockies have finished fourth in the National League for the last two years.
 In 2020 due to the COVID-19 pandemic, the league began in July and played 60 games instead of the traditional 162 game season, which saw the Rockies winning only 26 games.

-If you are a fan of the Colorado Rockies, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Rockies have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Colorado Rockies, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Colorado Rockies have the star power to make it all the way to the World Series in 2023?

 Black was with the franchise in 2002 and was a part of the Angels 2002 World Series dugout that saw Los Angeles defeat the San Francisco Giants.
 This is Black’s second World Series championship, after winning one as a player in 1985 with the Kansas City Royals.